 Broodiness

-Golden Sex Link chickens are not as prone to broodiness as other breeds, though it can be a problem.
+Golden Sex Link chickens are not as prone to broodiness as other breeds, though it can be problematic.

-They tend to lay a lot of eggs during the beginning of their laying cycle but in the end, they fail to produce as many eggs as chickens that have never been broody.
+They tend to lay a lot of eggs during the beginning of their laying cycle, but in the end, they are generally hey are rarely broody, which helps maintain consistent egg production.

-If you notice that one of your hens is becoming broody, try not to disturb it too much and let it stay sitting for a few days.
+If you notice that one of your hens is becoming broody, try not to disturb it too much, and broodiness can be discouraged by removing eggs and increasing activity.

 Usually, this will not make them lay more eggs, but at least you will not end up with an upset chicken that pecks on hens.

-For incubating their eggs, Golden Sex Link chickens aren’t the broodies of any breed.
-For people who don’t have a rooster and just want to eat eggs, this is a good option.
+For incubating their eggs, Golden Sex Link chickens are not reliable broody hens.
+This is a good option for people who don’t have a rooster and want to eat eggs.

-To raise Golden Sex Link Chicken chicks, the eggs must be placed under a brooding hen or in an incubator, respectively.
-The eggs of a Golden Sex Link will not produce Golden Sex Link chicks, but mixed cross-breeds.
+To raise Golden Sex Link chicken chicks, the eggs must be placed under a brooding hen or in an incubator, respectively.
+The eggs of a Golden Sex Link will not produce offspring that will not retain predictable sex-linked traits.
 This is vital to keep in mind.

 Winter eggs

-When assessing the pros and downsides of Golden Sex Link hens, you must take laying age into account.
+When assessing the pros and downsides of Golden Sex Link hens, you must consider laying age.
 Most chickens lay eggs around the age of 20 weeks.

 For your golden, however, it will begin much earlier on.
-At 16 weeks, the first Golden Sex links were laid, which implies your hen will lay longer than other breeds.
+At 16 weeks, the first Golden Sex Links were laid, which implies that your hens will lay earlier but have a shorter productive lifespan.

 Temperament and Personality

 They are very calm chickens.
-Golden Sex Links do not like to be too crowded and may sometimes get grumpy when they are confined to cramped quarters and restricted in their movements.
+Golden Sex Links do not like being too crowded and may sometimes get grumpy when confined to cramped quarters and restricted in their movements.

 The Golden Sex Links are also very friendly.
 They are not too prone to being bullied by other chicken breeds in the flocks.

 But, at times, if the flock is large enough, they may get bullied by other hens.
-For this reason, you should consider keeping a minimum of two hens per coop.
+For this reason, you should consider keeping at least two hens per coop.

 Color, Size, Appearance & Characteristics of Golden Sex Link Chickens